odevices/er-301/tutorial/README.md

 ### ViewControl

-A ViewControl represents a UI control on a Unit.
+A ViewControl represents a UI element on a Unit.
 Here are a few common types of controls provided by the system:

 * Fader: A simple fader with no modulation.
 * GainBias: An attenuverting (i.e. gain) control with offset (i.e. bias) fader that accepts modulation.